Skip to main content

 Catch Up with NGA Advocacy Days in DC!

-Advocacy Days attendees stand in front of the US Capitol
+Advocacy Days attendees stand in front of US Capitol

 Rob Carlson and Markwayne Mullin stand together in front of an Oklahoma plaque